MohamedAbdalfatah/cell_ranger/README.md

 print('CSV file created successfully at {}'.format(output_file_path))
 ```

+This script generate file called config.csv for each gm_id in it's subdirctory, it takes the CMO information and the gem_id and save the csv file as config.csv in the job directory.

+**NOTE**: the config file should  contain CMO_refernce.csv file, this file is refernce of each CMO in any experements we have in our lab, since it is same for all experements we put it in the config file becouse cellranger will need it, you don't need to do anything just change the path of this file in the script to your path of the file.
+In my case it is here **/home/groups/singlecell/mabdalfttah/projects/data/CMO_reference.csv**
+in your case change just the path, but the file should be the same, please don't confuse beteen this fle and DOLSORI_05_06_CMO.csv which is should be uiqe for each experement and CMO_reference.csv is the same for all experements

 Run the script
-it takes the CMO information and the gem_id and save the csv file as config.csv in the job directory
+It takes gem_id adn CMO File
 ```{}
 python ../scripts/create_cmo_config.py ../data/DOLSORI_05_06_CMO.csv Plex6_1
 ```

+Perfect